 ETF stands for exchange traded fund and they are low cost and associated with “passive investing” which is what I recommend for graduates.
 Most ETFs are index funds which means that the underlying securities held by an ETF attempt to mirror a broader market index, for example the S&P 500, so you can expect returns that closely mirror that index.

 Do you prefer to outsource your investing?
 For those with little interest in investments or just too nervous to DIY, I recommend picking a robo advisor such as Betterment, which is the most cost effective way to smartly manage and automate your investing.
-NerdWallet has a helpful review of robo advisors.
+NerdWallet has a helpful review of robo advisors, and you can check out our recommendations here.

 Balancing Student Debt With Saving